Is Aikido Better Than Brazilian Jiu Jitsu?

 Brazilian jiu-jitsu and Aikido are two different martial arts that originated in Japan.
 Furthermore, both fighting styles teach exceptional grappling techniques like joint locks, yet they differ in various ways.

 The fundamentals of Aikido are said to have developed in Japan in the 14th century.
-However, they have systematized in their contemporary form in the early twentieth century thanks to the efforts of Japanese martial-arts specialist Ueshiba Morihei.
+However, they were systematized in their contemporary form in the early twentieth century thanks to the efforts of Japanese martial arts specialist Ueshiba Morihei.

 The combat style may be the most fundamental distinction between Aikido and BJJ.